8 min read

 Anyhow, in an effort to keep things bipartisan, I’m skipping over inspirational and dipping back into the Stephen King well with my top sentimental pick based on his work, Stand By Me.

 Sure, it involves the search for a dead body, but other than that ick factor, the movie is about growing up and the loss of innocence.
-I’d be remiss to try to write something more poignant than the final words of the film spoken by Richard Dreyfuss, who portrays the adult version of the movie’s young storyteller, especially after learning of the tragedies that eventually befell some of the characters.
+I’d be remiss to try to write something more poignant than the final words of the film typed by Richard Dreyfuss, who portrays the adult version of the movie’s young storyteller, especially after learning of the tragedies that eventually befell some of the characters.

 “I never had any friends later on like the ones I had when I was twelve.
 Jesus, does anyone?”
 If you’ve seen that movie and don’t get a little misty eyed there, what’s wrong with you?!